An algebraic model for commutative HZ-algebras: Comparison of spectra in bounded and unbounded chain complexes

 Recall that $\ch$ denotes the category of non-negatively graded chain complexes and $\CH$ is the category of unbounded chain complexes of abelian groups.
 There is a canonical inclusion functor $i\colon \ch \ra \CH$ and a good truncation functor $ C_0\colon \CH \ra \ch$ which assigns to an unbounded chain complex $X_*$ the non-negatively graded chain complex $C_0(X_*)$ with

 We denote the induced functors on the corresponding categories of symmetric spectra again by $i$ and $C_0$.
 In this section we consider the Quillen equivalence

 and show that it extends to a Quillen equivalence of categories of commutative monoids.
 The original Quillen equivalence is established in~\cite[Proposition 4.9]{s-alg} for the usual stable model structures.
-Here we consider instead the positive stable model structures from~\cite[\S 14]{mmss} and then consider the right induced model structures on commutative monoids where $f$ is a weak equivalence or fibration if it is an underlying positive weak equivalence or fibration.
+Here we consider instead the positive stable model structures from~\cite[\S 14]{mmss} and then consider the right induced model structures on commutative monoids where $f$ is a weak equivalence or fibration if it is an underlying positive weak equivalence or fibration. \bltext{Note that the weak equivalences of the stable model structure agree with the weak equivalences of the positive stable model structure in $\spec(\ch, \Z[1])$ and $\spec(\CH, \Z[1])$.
+For this reason the positive and stable model structures are Quillen equivalent; see also~\cite[14.6]{mmss}.
+It follows that the Quillen equivalence induced by $i$ and $C_0$ on the usual stable model structures also induces a Quillen equivalence on the positive stable model structures.}

 \begin{prop} The adjoint functors $i$ and $C_0$ form a Quillen equivalence between the positive stable model structures on $\spec(\ch, \Z[1])$ and $\spec(\CH, \Z[1])$. \end{prop}